UWCNuclear/UbuntuSetUp/README.md

     tar -xzvf root_v6.22.08.Linux-ubuntu20-x86_64-gcc9.3.tar.gz

-**Step 4.**	Open your .bashrc file using gedit (gedit ~/.bashrc) and add the following line before saving and closing the file:
+**Step 4.**	Open your .bashrc file using gedit (gedit .bashrc) and add the following line before saving and closing the file:

     source ~/root/bin/thisroot.sh

 **Step 5.**	Paste the following command in the terminal:

-    source ~/.bashrc
+    source .bashrc

 ***Easy test:*** Type "root" in the terminal and press "Enter", then "2+2" and press "Enter", then ".q" to quit.